We are Philly and we want YOU!

 Still not sure?
 Attend one of our workshops where we teach some basic skating skills necessary for derby and answer any questions you may have about joining the league.
 Never skated before?
 Who cares?!
 Derby will teach you that Rule #1 is to be fearless.
 Fortune favors the brave, after all.
 Follow us on Facebook to receive updates on our upcoming workshops.
 We hope to see you soon!

-Yes, to try out for our Fresh Meat program you must be 21 or older.
-However, the age minimum for skaters transferring from an established WFTDA league is 18.
+Yes, to try out for our Fresh Meat program you must be 18 or older.
 If you are an interested transfer skater, please contact email@example.com for more information regarding the process.

 Time!
 Practice, meetings, fund-raising, bouts, promoting and planning for events can take a considerable time commitment.
 We are skater-owned and operated.
 That means all skaters vote on every major league decision and are invested in the success of PRD.
 The only reason this league is successful is due to the dedication and efforts of every single skater to making things happen.

 Every veteran skater is required to attend a minimum of 65% of available practice sessions per month.
 Additionally, each skater is asked to get involved (on some measurable level) in the organizational aspects of the league.
 For example, those who are able to dedicate more of their time may find that they can take on the responsibilities of a committee head, while others can help the league by flyering or setting up at our events.

 PRD membership also requires some monetary commitment.
 Every skater is expected to pay monthly dues; this amount helps cover various training costs, such as renting a practice space year round.
 Dues are collected at the first practice of each month and payment programs may be available.